Lily Friis

 Down memory lane – Acrylic on Canvas

 Down memory lane is a visual exploration of the common expression.
 If you could stroll down a street representative of your life and memories, what might it look like?
-Would it be inviting, would there be glowing windows, would it be colourful, or would it be somewhere you wouldn’t want to walk?
+Would it be inviting, would there be glowing windows, would it be colourful, or might it be somewhere you wouldn’t want to walk?

 Resolved Work #2